tplatt37/PyWeather-Demo/README.md

 3) jq must be installed
 4) Docker - (if showing step-through debugging with SAM CLI)
 5) SAM CLI
+6) You must have Git Remote CodeCommit (GRC) enabled.

 # Installation